deficollective/defiscan/src/content/protocols/euler/euler.md

 ### Oracle System

-Each `EVault` has an oracle router configured at creation.
-The router dispatches requests for quotes to different price sources wrapped in adapters.
-The router governor can update which price feeds are used to price assets.
-The router governor and vault governor are often the same entity.
-Misconfiguration of oracle settings can lead to _loss of funds_ through unfair liquidations or excessive borrowing.
+Each `EVault` configures an oracle router at creation.
+The router dispatches price requests to external price feeds via adapters, and the router governor often the same entity as the vault governor can update the configured price feeds.

-Most TVL (>90%) in Euler V2 lending market is currently controlled by the following entities, sorted by TVL: (1) Usual, (2) Euler DAO and (3) Sentora.
+Vault creators are free to select any oracle adapter or deploy their own.
+Adapters typically perform only basic checks (e.g., liveness, non-negative prices) and do not guarantee that prices reflect active markets.

-The [SnapshotRegistry (oracleAdapterRegistry)](https://etherscan.io/address/0xA084A7F49723E3cc5722E052CF7fce910E7C5Fe6) maintained by [Euler Labs](https://etherscan.io/address/0xB1345E7A4D35FB3E6bF22A32B3741Ae74E5Fba27) maintains a reference list of approved oracle adapters, but during user transactions routers do not verify adapter approval before using configured oracles.
-However, users are informed on the Euler App if oracle adapters satisfy certain checks.
+Although Euler Labs maintains a registry of approved oracle adapters, routers do not enforce adapter approval during user transactions.

-Router Governor (most times equal to Vault creator/governor) are free to choose a price feed from any of the vendors which includes Chainlink, Pyth, RedStone, Chronicle, Lido, Pendle, Uniswap V3, Midas, MEV Capital, Idle, Resolv and many more.

-The price feeds are wrapped in an adapter that provides a standardized interface to any of the vaults.
-Vault creators choose from the existing wrappers or deploy their own around any vendor.

-Most wrappers do basic checks as liveness and check if the price is non-negative, but do not provide more checks and thus do not guarantee a true price reflecting active markets.
+Oracle misconfiguration (by Router Governance) or oracle failure (by 3rd-party oracle vendor) can result in unfair liquidations, excessive borrowing, or situations where funds are stuck until a price feed is replaced, potentially leading to temporary or permanent _loss of funds_.

+On the Router Governance level more than 90% of Euler V2 TVL is concentrated among a small number of entities, (1) Usual, (2) Euler DAO and (3) Sentora at the time of writing.

-Furthermore, over all 3rd party vendors Chainlink ranks number 1 among all used vendors, controlling more than 30% of the current available assets.
-Most TVL is currently controlled by fixed rate (asset in vault is fixed set to 1:1 USD) adapters.
+On the level of price oracle vendors Chainlink ranks number 1 among all used vendors, controlling more than 30% of the current available assets.
+However most TVL is currently controlled by fixed rate adapters (asset in vault is fixed set to 1:1 USD).

-If the price feed reverts the funds are stuck until the price feed is replaced.
-This could lead to temporary or permanent _loss of funds_.
+Due to this high concentration on few counterparties, the Dependency Risk is assessed as _High_.

 For all adapters that point to chainlink price feeds (xx %), a false price could be reported by the chainlink multisig exercising an upgrade on the price feeds.
 This could lead to wrong prices and _loss of user funds_.
 Their multisig does not comply with Security Council requirements.
 A complete analysis of Chainlink price feeds can be found in the dedicated [report](https://www.defiscan.info/protocols/chainlink-oracles/ethereum).